will-iamalpine/EnergyMeter/README.md

 * Simplicity keeps the product extensible for future development in the open-source community
 * Little room for improvement in the current enclosure design, given we are building atop an existing product
 * Hardware is not customer-facing, and resides in a circuit breaker, thus product design is not a priority
-* The team discovered halfway through the second iteration that [Sense](https://sense.com/technology.html), a similar product, currently exists on the market and thus represents a reduced incentive to commercialize.
+* The team discovered halfway through the second iteration that [Sense](https://sense.com/technology.html), a similar product, currently exists on the market, and thus represents a reduced incentive to commercialize.

 ## Future Work
-* Recalibrate for greater current capacity.
-Currently limited to 20A & requires [burden resistor swap & calibration](https://learn.openenergymonitor.org/electricity-monitoring/ct-sensors/interface-with-arduino?redirected=true)
+* Develop concurrent appliance operation functionality.
+This would allow for overlapping signatures, and a more realistic use-case.
+* Train on multiple-state appliances (e.g. low, medium, high)
 * Increase training dataset samples & diversity
-* Develop simultaneous usage classification algorithm
-* Train on multiple-state appliances (e.g. low, medium, high)
+* Build out greater current capacity.
+Currently limited to 20A & upgrading to a larger scale would require a [burden resistor swap & calibration](https://learn.openenergymonitor.org/electricity-monitoring/ct-sensors/interface-with-arduino?redirected=true)
 * Develop two and three-phase monitoring system
 * Convert EmonPi scripts to Python3
+* Fix MSQTT 'broken pipe' error that results from our having disabled the MSQTT server.
+This means the pi needs restarting occasionally.
+Should be an easy fix.
 * Add front-end for visualization
 * Implement behavioral change studies